Avaiga/taipy-doc/docs/manuals/core/entities/scenario-cycle-mgt.md

 # Export a scenario

 You can export a scenario with its related entities in `JSON` format into a folder using `taipy.export_scenario()^`.
+This method takes as the parameters:

+- *scenario_id* represents the id of the scenario to export.
-This method takes as parameters the scenario id and the path to the export folder.
+- *folder_path* represents the path to the export folder.

-!!! warning

-    The `folder_path` will be **overwritten** if it does exist.
+  If the path exists and the override parameter is False, the `ExportFolderAlreadyExist^` exception is raised.
+- *override* (bool): is a boolean indicating if the export folder will be overridden when it exists.
+The default value is False.
+- *include_data* is a boolean indicating if the data files of file-based data nodes are exported.
+File-based data nodes include Pickle, CSV, Excel, Parquet, and JSON data nodes.
+If the scenario has a data node that is not file-based, a warning will be logged, and the data of that data node will not be exported.
+The default value is False.

-Alternatively, you can use the `Scenario.export()^` method.
+Alternatively, you can use the `Scenario.export()^` method and provide the same parameters except for the *scenario_id* parameter.

 ```python linenums="1"
 import taipy as tp